 The Durham Hymns was a World War One commemorative project delivered by The Northern Regional Brass Band Trust in partnership with Durham County Council.
-The premiere performance of the hymn cycle was at Durham Cathedral on Saturday 16 July 2016.

 “This was a performance of distinction, beautifully rehearsed, superbly conducted and magnificently played” Roderic Dunnet, The Church Times

 The hymns drew directly on the county's deep cultural roots in brass and choral music.
 The content and inspiration for them came predominantly from research material compiled with the support of the Durham County Record Office.
 This included personal letters, diaries, press reports and court records of the time, plus experiences recounted in personal memoirs written later and passed town to family.

 The hymns reflect aspects of the war effort from both the home and battlefronts, using the stories of individuals and communities.
 Carol Ann Duffy chose a broad range of stories to tell, both in lyrics and in the narration, offering different perspectives that invited reflection on our understanding of the circumstances of war and our ideas of collective and individual freedoms.

 The hymns remind us not only of those who have died, that the wartime experience of the survivors was both shattering and heroic, but lead us into the everyday experiences of those left behind, their stoicism, courage and resilience.
 They illuminate and demonstrate the very richness and complexity of our shared history and make us consider the impact of the war on subsequent generations.